DOI-USGS/lsforce/README.md

 [IRIS Data Services](http://ds.iris.edu/ds/products/).
 The user can choose from a fixed set of [1D Earth models](http://ds.iris.edu/ds/products/syngine/#models).

-Alternatively, if users prefer to compute Green's functions using a custom model, they can optionally install
-[Computer Programs in Seismology (CPS)](http://www.eas.slu.edu/eqc/eqccps.html) via the
+Alternatively, if users prefer to compute Green's functions using a custom model (see [Documentation](#documentation)), they can optionally install [Computer Programs in Seismology (CPS)](http://www.eas.slu.edu/eqc/eqccps.html) via the
 following: